-The Police and Crime Panel work through a number of sub / working groups to be able to give greater visibility to the detail of the work undertaken by the Commissioner and their team.
+The Police and Crime Panel work through several sub/working groups to give greater visibility to the detail of the work undertaken by the Commissioner and their team.

 The Commissioner has established a joint audit committee with the Chief Constable.
 Its purpose is to provide independent advice on the adequacy of the corporate governance and risk management arrangements in place and the associated control environment, advising according to good governance principles and proper practices.
 More specifically, this includes the following terms of reference: